 4. Procedures for conducting the inspections and/or audits.

-When Merry X-ray or Carestream technical personnel are called in to repair, we ask that they look over the equipment specifications.
+When Summit Industries or Carestream technical personnel are called in to repair, we ask that they look over the equipment specifications.

-5. Instructions on identification of proper use of instrumentation if staff performs machine maintenance or fluoroscopic monitoring.
+5. Instructions on the identification of proper use of instrumentation if staff performs machine maintenance or fluoroscopic monitoring.